zackkrida/fauxpenverse-catalog/README.md

 just down -v
 ```

-`docker volume prune` can also be useful if you've already stopped the running containers, but be warned that it will remove all volumes associated with stopped containers, not just openverse-catalog ones.
+`docker volume prune` can also be useful if you've already stopped the running containers, but be warned that it will remove all volumes associated with stopped containers, not just fauxpenverse-catalog ones.

 To fully recreate everything from the ground up, you can use: